lsc-project/documentation/source/applymodificationondelete.rst

 A typical use case is to desactivate an LDAP entry instead of deleting it, if the source data does not contain this entry but the destination data contains it.

-The **cleanup** phase is used to deal with thise use case, but it ends with deleted entries from the source to be deleted from the destination.
+The **cleanup** phase is used to deal with this use case, but it ends with entries missing in the source to be deleted in the destination.

 Here we will modify an attribute, and move the entry to a specific branch, instead of deleting it.